davidfilipovic/BookApplication/README.md

 ## 1. Details about the project

-Main idea of this project is to acquire data from the different sites about books into one document, which will be then presented as integrated informations about one specific book.
+The main idea of this project is to acquire data from the different sites about books into one document, which will be then presented as integrated information about one specific book.
 Besides that, application provides a set of search options, for quering database with suplied attributes.
 Books are crawled from the [Goodreads](https://www.goodreads.com) and from [IT E Books](http://it-ebooks.info) site, and then stored in the local repository (MongoDB).
 Microdata from the book pages is gathered using [Microdata to RDF Distiller](http://www.w3.org/2012/pyMicrodata/), and the output format is set to JSON LD.
 Schema used for storing books is schema:Book.

 The following phases are recognized through application workflow: